![]() |

 RFA Technical Webcasts

 The RFA hosts quarterly Technical Webcasts on timely food safety and regulatory topics affecting See below for details on the latest Technical Webcast.
 RFA Members can access slide presentations from past Technical Webcasts at anytime in the Member Center.
-January 22, 2020 RFA Technical Webcast:“8D Cause Unknown”
+June 4, 2025 RFA Technical Webcast:" Rapid Pathogen Testing in Food Safety Management"

-How does the webcast work?
+David Legan, Director of Science, Eurofins Microbiology Dr. David Legan is Director of Science for Eurofins Microbiology.
+Formally affiliated with the lab in Madison, WI, he works across the US network of labs on all aspects of method selection, development, validation, and verification.
+In previous roles he spent time within Kraft Foods and Nabisco working on preservation systems, food safety and pathogen modeling.
+He began his career at Campden BRI in the UK working on all aspects of bakery microbiology.
+He holds a PhD from the University of Reading in the UK.
+Erica Miller, Associate Research Scientist & Analytical Services Manager, Eurofins Microbiology Erica Miller has worked with Eurofins Microbiology for seven years.
+Her educational background includes microbiology and epidemiology with a focus on infectious diseases.
+She started at Eurofins as a laboratory technician and advanced through various roles, covering all parts of the lab.
+Her current role involves serving as research and technical support to the laboratory network.
+Her primary research objectives include method validation, method verification, method development, and investigating new technologies that could assist the laboratory network.
+How does the Webcast work?
 It's easy and convenient!
 A virtual seminar is one that you can "attend" and participate in right from your offices.
 There is no travel time, and now provided at NO COST to RFA members!
-The RFA Technical Webcast will include live audio along with a slide presentation on the Web.
+The RFA Webcast will include live audio along with a slide presentation on the Web.
 You just need a phone connection for the audio and an Internet connection.
 In addition, the webcast will allow you to comment and ask questions at specified times during the event using your phone.
 You can invite staff members to listen and participate too!
 To get the most out of a webcast, it is recommended that you have no more than five people at any one computer connection.
 If you have multiple locations, please register each location separately.
 Credits The Institute of Food Technologists (IFT) and the Research Chefs Association (RCA) have confirmed that continuing education credits are available for numerous RFA technical functions.
 Depending on the specific educational criteria of these two organizations, credits will be accepted for attendance at 1) RFA Webinars, 2) the RFA Fall Symposium and 3) the RFA Annual Conference.
 Contact the RFA office for more information or for proof of participation.

 |